By QUT School of Nursing, 3 September, 2025

 - Letters of support from a minimum of two clinical support team members—these are senior clinicians (Nurse Practitioners and or Consultant Medical Officers) who you can work with, who will assist you in developing advanced skills, and mentor you.

-How to fulfill the requirements for the Master of Nurse Practitioner
+How to meet the requirements for the Master of Nurse Practitioner

-Q. What is the best way to transition from my current role as an Registered Nurse (RN) to an area that suits the nurse practitioner program?
+Q. What is the best way to transition from my current role as an Registered Nurse (RN) to an area of practice that requires the nurse practitioner role?

-Q. Does the 2-year clinical experience of advanced practice nursing have to be in the area you want to study for the Master of Nurse Practitioner?
+Q. Does the 2-year clinical experience at the advanced practice level have to be in the area you want to study for the Master of Nurse Practitioner?

 A. Yes.
-Your advanced practice nursing experience has to be in the same clinical field you want to study.
-If you are having trouble meeting that requirement contact the QUT NP team and they can give you advice about a transition.
+Your advanced practice nursing experience must be in the same clinical field you want to study.
+If you are having trouble meeting that requirement, contact the QUT NP team and they can give you advice about a transition.

 Q. How many hours in total of advanced practice do you need for endorsement as a nurse practitioner?

-Q. How can I find out I find out if the nursing experience I have is considered to be advanced practice?
+Q. How can I find out if the nursing experience I have is considered to be advanced practice?

-A. There are a number of documents that you can use to assess your level of practice.
+A. There are a number of documents that you can use to assess the level of your practice.
 In the first instance you should review the Nursing and Midwifery Board of Australia (NMBA) definition of advanced practice as well as their fact sheets.
-While you don’t have the full independence of a Nurse Practitioner you must demonstrate you are building towards managing complex patients by undertaking comprehensive health assessments, clinical examinations, diagnostic reasoning, requesting tests, developing management plans including pharmacological and non-pharmacological treatments and referrals.

 Q. Is the QUT Master of Nurse Practitioner course accredited?